xuqianzhi/Interactive-Lab-Hub/Lab 5/README.md

 * What are other properties/behaviors of X?
 * How does X feel?

+The Pan Detector can be used to detect whether the user have started cooking, and automatically switch on/off the stove/hood.

+Assuming the model is trained with a saute pan, the good environment is when the user actually want to start cooking with a saute pan, but a bad environment is when the user is cooking with some other pan, such as dutch oven or wok; another bad environment is stove is used as a storage space and the user only wish to leave the pan on the stove without intention of cooking.
+If instead of using teachable machine, we use other framework such as OpenCV object detection, then the good environment stay the same, but a bad environment is when other object (e.g. a plate) is placed on the stove but the user has no intention to start cooking.
+Those bad environment is also when the Pan Detector will break.

+The Pan Detector may come in handy when the user really wish to cook, but it feels annoying if: 1. the user wish to cook but the system fail to detect and fail to switch on the stove/hood; 2. the user has no intention to cook but the stove/hood.

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***

 ### Part 2.